 In the laboratory of Global Environmental Policy, we explore normative and positive questions concerning environmental problems and policies on local, national, regional, and global scales.
 On one hand, foundational topics are studied from the perspectives of legal and political philosophy.
-One group of these topics concerns the issue of global justice, asking, for instance, what principle should be adopted in distributing the benefits and burdens of climate change policy among individuals or states across the world.
-Another group has to do with intergenerational justice, which relates to the question of what are grounds for the obligation that the present generation might bear to future people.
-On the other hand, we also conduct empirical and normative research on environmental policy integration, policy transfer, environmental law, and governance for sustainability by using concepts, theories, and methods developed in policy analysis and political science.
+One group of these topics concerns issues in global justice, one of which is the question of what principle should be adopted in distributing the benefits and burdens of climate change policy among individuals or states across the world.
+Another group has to do with issues in intergenerational justice, notably the question of what are grounds for the obligation that the present generation might have toward future people.

+On the other hand, we also conduct empirical research on international environmental law, environmental policy and its processes at national and local levels, and conservationrelated activities by NGOs, businesses, and citizens.
+We explore these topics by using both qualitative case study methods and quantitative statistical techniques.